Ibrahim-mohamed124/solar-system/README.md

 | AWS EC2 Instance                 | Continuous deployment target                |
 | Kubernetes Cluster w/ ArgoCD     | Continuous delivery platform                |
 | AWS Lambda Function              | Production logic (for learning purposes)    |
+| S3 bucket                        | To store scan reports

+// Note: The infra. on AWS can be provisioned and configured using terraform and ansible directories in this repo
 ---

 ## 🔌 Jenkins Configuration